sutras/solid-library-template/README.md

 # solid-library-template

-Make it easy and fast to develop the solid library
+Make it easy and fast to develop the solid library.